-Introduced at the start of COVID-19 to suppress the spread of the virus and help manage demand on public transport, Glasgow's Spaces for People programme has delivered a significant number of temporary travel interventions across the city to ease physical distancing in public places, mainly through the provision of widened footways, road closures and segregated cycle lanes.
+Introduced during the pandemic to supress COVID-19 and help manage demand on public transport, Glasgow's Spaces for People programme has delivered a significant number of temporary travel interventions across the city to ease physical distancing in public places, mainly through the provision of widened footways, road closures and segregated cycle lanes.

-The majority of Spaces for People schemes will now be made permanent following consideration of an independent review which highlighted that the infrastructure can offer long-term active travel and sustainability benefits.
+The majority of Spaces for People schemes are now either permanent or are in the process of becoming permanent.
+This follows an independent review which highlighted that the infrastructure can offer long-term active travel and sustainability benefits.

 A significant amount of road space was initially reallocated in the city centre for walking and wheeling.